Bachelor of Communication (Public Relations)

 Want an exciting role in the fast-growing field of public relations?
 Reputation management and stakeholder relationship management are critical to a company's success.
 Public relations practitioners are playing increasingly strategic roles within organisations, influencing corporate communication, communication law, government lobbying and reputation management.
 As a student on the Bachelor of Communication's Public Relations major, you learn about the relationship between organisations and the media, and find out how to get positive media coverage for a business or organisation.

-- Includes an industry internship in your third year with organisations like Corban Estate Arts Centre, the PR Shop, JML Communications or Metromedia.
+- Includes an industry internship in your third year with organisations like Auckland Arts Festival, Paul Blomfield PR, The Edge and JML Communications.

 - A broad knowledge base, giving you the flexibility to perform the wide variety of tasks expected of communication graduates.